luvnft/podsearch/README.md

 - [ ] The main goal of the website is to be the Shazam for podcast clips.
 Therefore we are not going to expand upon the search functionality beyond its main purpose.
 - [ ] Skal være mulig å paste en link til youtube/tiktok/ehatever side og få svarer på hvilken episode det kommer fra
 - [ ] Record knappen skal være der doneringsknappen er nå
-- [ ] Fix home button not reflecting same behaviour as home button
+- [x] Fix home button not reflecting same behaviour as home button
+- [ ] The animate.css text shall be only one liners so it needs to be split but for this to work we need to get the word-token-times, which isn't yet implemented